wsargent/docker-cheat-sheet/README.md

 docker export my_container > my_container.tar.gz
 ```

-### Difference between loading a saved image and importing an exported container as an image ?
+### Difference Between Loading a Saved Image and Importing an Exported Container as an Image ?

 Loading an image using the `load` command creates a new image including its history.
 Importing a container as an image using the `import` command creates a new image excluding the history which results in a smaller image size compared to loading an image.